alex-gutev/live-cells-cl/docs/index.rst

    (defcell full-name
      (format nil "~a ~a" first-name last-name))

-Cells are observed with :cl:macro:`live`:
+Cells are observed with :cl:macro:`LIVE`:

 .. code-block::

    (live
      (format t "Hello ~a~%" full-name))

-Changing the value of a cell, using :cl:macro:`setf`, results in the `live block` being run:
+Changing the value of a cell, using :cl:macro:`COMMON-LISP:SETF`, results in the `live block` being run:

 For example changing the values of ``FIRST-NAME`` and ``LAST-NAME``: